Environmental Destination

 Each PWS company will use these investigations to develop a clear understanding of the rivers and groundwater in the area, along with current pressures linked to water abstraction and access to water.
 This will lead to a long-term strategy for abstractions, ensuring PWS companies deliver their ‘fair share’ in the catchment to improve, protect and enhance flow resilience as soon as technically possible and looking forwards to what may be needed in a changing climate.
 They will be looking for opportunities to work with other stakeholders and water users in the catchment where they can develop options together that will benefit the water resources situation in the catchment.

-Our investigations this year will focus on how we can meet the environmental destination objectives for England described in the Environment Agency’s National Framework for Water Resources.
+Our investigations this year will focus on how we can meet the environmental destination objectives for water companies in England described in the Environment Agency’s National Framework for Water Resources.
+WRW has worked with partners to establish principles for how water companies can engage non-PWS abstractors in those investigations, to support information sharing for mutual benefit and help identify mutually beneficial ways to cope with abstraction licence change.
 While these environmental destination targets have only been defined for catchments in England, we will also continue to work with Natural Resources Wales and our Welsh stakeholders to understand how we can ensure long term sustainable water abstraction and a healthy water environment.

 Help Needed From You